-Australian Aid: Friendship Grants is a three-year small grants program which will engage a diverse group of Australian community organisations in the delivery of Australia's aid program.
+Announced in the 2018-19 Budget, and launched by the then Foreign Minister the Hon Julie Bishop MP, the $10 million, three-year Australian Aid: Friendship Grants program will engage a diverse group of Australian community organisations in the delivery of Australia's aid program.

-Eligible Australian community organisations are encouraged to apply for funding of between $30,000 and $60,000 in three annual grant rounds.
+In August 2018, eligible Australian community organisations were encouraged to apply for funding of $30,000 to $60,000 in the first of three annual grant rounds.

 Subscribe to receive updates

 Sign up here to register your interest in Australian Aid: Friendship Grants.

 If you wish to be removed from this mailing list, enter the email that you subscribed with and select the Unsubscribe button.